 Try to attach the file after making changes.
 It will resolve your problem.
 You can also convert the file to Outlook compatible extension.

-Another reason why attachments are considered suspicious is the content inside it.
-Yes, Outlook (actually all emailing service) scans the content of the attached document for spam.
+Another reason why attachments are considered suspicious is the content inside them.
+Yes, Outlook (actually all emailing services) scans the content of the attached document for spam.
 If your file contains any spam link or image, remove it and then try again.